-the meager nettle plants as of August- a cold wet spring washed out most seeds, and finicky transplants that did not settle in their new home led to travels in search of nettle to harvest.
+The meager nettle plants as of August- a cold wet spring washed out most seeds, and finicky transplants that were growing roots not stocks led to travels in search of nettle to harvest.

 Nettle was located, harvested, and first processing step involved a 24 hr submerged bath in one part glycerin, 3 parts water to preserve stems and soften the “stinging hairs”.
-A pricey process, knowledge shared after the fact was that local native people using nettle would wait until after the first frost and harvest then- much cheaper, easier, and would avoid my next fiasco….
+A pricey process.
+Knowledge shared after the fact was that coastal First Nations people would wait until after the first frost and harvest then- much cheaper, easier, and would avoid my next fiasco….

 Upside down hanging bundles in the studio.
 What’s wrong with this picture?